ruggeri/tech-notes/randos/automotive/engines/horsepower-and-torque.md

 So how can you run the car at a lower speed?
 The answer is gearing.
 Each revolution of the crankshaft should correspond to only a fractional turn of the wheels.
-First gear on a Camry is 5:1, so at 600RPM maybe this corresponds to about 10mph.
+First gear on a Toyota Camry is 5:1, so at 600RPM maybe this corresponds to about 10mph.

-The sixth gear on a Camry is 1:1, which is called *direct drive*.
+The sixth gear on a Camry is 1:1, which is called _direct drive_.
 But the 8th gear is 0.67:1.
 At 600RPM, this corresponds to 800MPH.
-Gears that are less than 1:1 are called *overdrive*.
+Gears that are less than 1:1 are called _overdrive_.

 All else equal, you would like to run the engine at lower RPM.
 This is more fuel efficient, because the engine does not need to run at full power.

-## Torque
+## Torque And Hill Climbing

 Imagine trying to climb a hill.
 If it is a 100% grade (huge!), then this is a 45deg angle.
 In that case, the force that wants to roll the car